-The person who loves to pick would appreciate a sheet of these miracle-working pimple patches at the bottom of their stocking (they were our best seller for the entire year).
-If you order by December 20 on Dermstore, you can still apply for two-day shipping, with standard overnight shipping the only remaining option for stragglers who wait until the 21st.
+The person who loves to pick would appreciate a sheet of these miracle-working pimple patches at the bottom of their stocking (they were our best seller for all of 2018).
+If you opt for two-day shipping, you can still receive the package in time for Christmas Eve.

 $15 and under